-Most states currently require a firearm safety course before a person can get a permit to carry a concealed handgun—including 25 states (and Washington, DC) that require training that involves the live firing of a gun.5AK, AR, CT, DE, FL, IL, KS, KY, LA, MD, MI, MN, MO, NC, NE, NJ, NM, NV, OH, OK, RI, SC, TN, TX, WV.
+Most states currently require a firearm safety course before a person can get a permit to carry a concealed handgun—including 25 states (and Washington, DC) that require training that involves the live firing of a gun.5AK, AR, CT, DE, FL, IL, KS, KY, LA, MD, MI, MN, MO, NC, NE, NJ, NM, NV, OH, OK, RI, SC, TN, WV.
 This training ensures that permit holders are aware of responsible practices for handling and carrying guns in public.

 Law enforcement experts, firearm trainers, and military personnel overwhelmingly agree that people who carry concealed weapons in public should take firearm training, including live-fire training.6Joseph J. Vince Jr., Timothy Wolfe, and Layton Field, “Firearms Training and Self-Defense: Does the Quality and Frequency of Training Determine the Realistic Use of Firearms by Citizens for Self-Defense?
 Facts and Evidence for Public Policy Considerations” (Mount St. Mary’s University and the National Gun Victims Action Council, 2015).
 In a self-defense experiment involving a firearm simulator, participants with lower levels of firearm training and experience performed worse than those with higher levels of training; many accidentally “shot” innocent bystanders or unarmed people.7Vince, Wolfe, and Field, “Firearms Training.”
 Permitless carry laws let people who have never handled a gun carry one concealed and loaded in public.